Anndress07/ProyectoElectrico/README.md

 When a new sample is to be predicted, the decision tree classifies it in a node, then, that node uses its previously fitted LR object to make a prediction depending on the sample.
 For the implementation of the model in file `hybridmodel.py`, Scikit's DecisionTreeRegressor and LinearRegressor classes are used.

+If you want to learn more about the model itself, or see the results it provides, check `article->hybridMachineLearningModel.pdf`